Aerial landscape art: Special case: the aerial cloudscape

 The aerial cloudscapes painted by Georgia O'Keeffe in the 1960s and 1970s are a special case.
 Many of them are not landscapes at all, since they don't show any land.
 They depict images of clouds viewed from above, suspended in blue sky, with the land below nowhere to be seen; it is the view of clouds regarded at a downward and sideways angle, as from the window of an airplane.
-These paintings depict a kind of "pseudo-horizon," formed not where land meets sky but where the suspended layer of clouds—a "pseudo-ground"—meets the empty upper sky.
-(See the external link below for an image of O'Keeffe's gigantic 1965 aerial cloudscape entitled Sky Above Clouds IV, housed at the Art Institute of Chicago).
+These paintings depict a kind of "pseudo-horizon", formed not where land meets sky but where the suspended layer of clouds—a "pseudo-ground"—meets the empty upper sky.
+O'Keeffe's monumental aerial cloudscape, Sky Above Clouds IV (1965), is housed at the Art Institute of Chicago.

 During this period, O'Keeffe also produced some aerial cloudscape paintings which qualify as true aerial landscape paintings because they include a view of the land below the clouds.
 An example is It Was Blue and Green (1960; see external link to image below).
 This painting shows a view of land seen from above through a thin layer of clouds, combining the aerial landscape and aerial cloudscape genres.